synfonaut/Open-Directory/README.md

 * search is broken
 * need way to clearly show recent changes so community can "vote" on them
 * would be nice to have a recent feed that isn't changelog....like recent entry submissions, categories or votes
+* would be nice to see recent activity ...what categories were just created ... what entries were just created ...what was just upvoted?
 * credit font awesome in about
 * easily change default tip amounts when forking
 * show "3 votes" under money or add divider to make it more clear